 If you’re interested in ancient history, then a visit to Athens is essential.
 Athens also has the premier international airport in Greece, so it makes sense to spend a few days at the start or end of your Greece vacation here.
 The most famous attractions are the Acropolis and Pantheon.
 If you’re interested in having a guided tour with your own English-speaking guide, your Tourlane Travel Expert will gladly organize this for you.

 Peloponnese was once the heartland of a mighty empire.
 The ancient people who made their homes in Greece’s southern peninsula left behind striking ruins for you to explore today.
 Mycenaean domes, Golden Age temples, and Ottoman mosques dot the mountainous region between the Ionian and Aegean Seas.
 Two things you must do while here: tour the original Olympic stadium, and sample the local olives—the world has Peloponnese to thank for Kalamata olives.
+Less

 The best time to visit Greece is either spring or autumn.
 The country is less busy with tourists, but the weather is warm and dry, with daily averages in the 70s and 80s.
 The peak summer months (June-August) are busier and hotter.
 We do not recommend visiting between November and March as most establishments and accommodations are closed, and there are fewer flight options.